alpden550/cancel-contexts/README.md

 This is a simple implementation of cancel-contexts (cancel tokens is C#) in Python.
 It is inspired by the Go programming language's context package.

+- CancelContext is a simple class that can be used to manually cancel.
+- TimeoutContext is a simple class that can be used to cancel a context after a certain amount of time.

+`cancel()` - manually cancel the context.

+`cancelled` - a property that returns True if the context is canceled.

+`bool()` - returns True if the context is not canceled or condition is relevant.

+`check_cancelled()` - raises actual BaseCancelContextError if the context is canceled or condition isn't relevant.

 ## Installation

 ```bash